maazkhan-spec/bookbot/README.md

 # BookBot

-BookBot is a simple program used to analyze the data of any .txt file
+BookBot is a simple program used to analyze the data of any .txt file in English.
+Other languages such as Arabic are coming soon.